fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 Click [here]({% site.baseurl %}/chart-guide/getting-started/list-of-maps '@@open-newtab') to explore all the maps available in FusionMaps XT.

-This completes the installation of FusionCharts in your application.
+This completes the installation of FusionMaps in your application.
 To see how to create a chart, click [here]({% site.baseurl %}/getting-started/jsp/your-first-chart-using-jsp#create-your-first-map-10 '@@open-newtab').

 ## Themes